 Articles written on Cong and The Quiet Man

-The Quiet Man, starring John Wayne and Maureen O’Hara, transforms Irish village of Cong into tourist drawcard
+The Quiet Man, starring John Wayne and Maureen O’Hara, transforms Irish village of Cong into tourist drawing card

 The Quiet Man: Embassy in US Feared a False View of Ireland

-Little Irish Village Still Reaping The Benefits Of `The Quiet Man’
+Tiny Irish Village becomes shrine of `The Quiet Man’

-A great map and this blogger has additional interesting Quiet Man posts
+A great map and additional interesting Quiet Man post

 By Lisa Collins

 Discussion of Irish Quiet Man movie sets and trivia

 A nice photo of the stained glass window in St. Mary’s Catholic Church http://www.tcm.com/tcmdb/title/24069/The-Quiet-Man/articles.html

 Quiet Man articles written by fans